Jorien Wuite: Other positions

 Next to her career, Wuite served for about ten years (until 2016) on the board of the Caribbean chapter of the Prins Bernhard Cultuurfonds, a foundation providing funding for cultural activities.
 She was also an ambassador of the Dutch Black Achievement Month in 2019 and the foundation's chair in early 2021, and she has been working as a Caribbean scout for the Dutch Research Council since April 2020.

 Personal life

-Wuite has been residing in the town of Voorburg since her election to the House of Representatives, and she has two sons.
+Upon her election to the House of Representatives, Wuite moved to Voorburg and she later relocated once more to The Hague.
+She has two sons.